 The IPCC is divided into three Working Groups and a Task Force.
 Working Group I addresses the physical science of climate change.
 Working Group II is responsible for climate change impacts, adaptation, and vulnerability.
 Working Group III addresses climate change mitigation.
 The Task Force on National Greenhouse Gas Inventories develops and refines the methodology for calculating and reporting national greenhouse gas emissions and removals.
 In March 2018, the IPCC decided to establish a Task Group to improve gender balance and address gender-related issues within the IPCC.

 The U.S. Global Change Research Act of 1990 provides for the U.S. Global Change Research Program to provide a report to Congress and the President no less than every 4 years.
-Such report is meant to integrate, evaluate, and interpret the findings of the Program; analyze the effects of global change on the natural environment, agriculture, energy production and use, land and water resources, transportation, health and welfare, social systems, and biological diversity; and analyze the current trends in global change caused by humans and nature and project trends for the coming 25 to 100 years.
+Such report "integrates, evaluates, and interprets the findings of the Program . . . analyzes the effects of global change on the natural environment, agriculture, energy production and use, land and water resources, transportation, human health and welfare, human social systems, and biological diversity; and analyzes current trends in global change both human-induced and natural and project major trends for the subsequent 25 to 100 years."